-In a small city backyard, Lewis of Scott Lewis Landscape Architecture created a spacious feeling in a space that's barely 25 feet wide by 40 feet long.
+In a small city backyard, Lewis of Scott Lewis Landscape Architecture created a spacious feeling in a space that’s barely 25 feet wide by 40 feet long.
 The garden, with both shady and sunny micro-climates, is lush and green; perimeter beds grow around the edges of a wedge-shaped bluestone patio.
-The clients, a family with young children, had originally wanted a lawn.
-But with San Francisco's foggy, cool weather, "a lawn often doesn't work," says Lewis.
-"The paving accomplished the same goal."
+The clients, a family with young children, originally wanted a lawn.
+But with San Francisco’s foggy, cool weather, “a lawn often doesn’t work,” says Lewis.
+“The paving accomplished the same goal.”

 In a back corner of the property was a shed that had been converted to an artist’s studio.
 To turn it into a green jewel box, Lewis covered it with ivy.

 The project won an American Society of Landscape Architects national Honor Award in 2010.
-For the next 48 hours he is available to answer any and all questions you have, so ask away:

-Photographs courtesy of Scott Lewis Landscape Architecture.
+Photography courtesy of Scott Lewis Landscape Architecture.